Hudson-Pufferfish/codepath-hw/README.md

 The following **required** functionality is completed:

-- [ ] **A create form allows users to add new cremates**
+- [x] **A create form allows users to add new cremates**
-- [ ] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
+- [x] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
-- [ ] **The site displays a summary page of all the user's added crewmates**
+- [x] **The site displays a summary page of all the user's added crewmates**
-- [ ] **A previously created crewmate can be updated and deleted from the crewmate list**
+- [x] **A previously created crewmate can be updated and deleted from the crewmate list**
-- [ ] **Each crewmate has a direct, unique link to an info page about them**
+- [x] **Each crewmate has a direct, unique link to an info page about them**

 The following **optional** features are implemented:

-- [ ] A crewmate can be given a category upon creation which restricts their attributes
+- [x] A crewmate can be given a category upon creation which restricts their attributes
-- [ ] The site displays summary statistics about a user's crew on their crew page
+- [x] The site displays summary statistics about a user's crew on their crew page
-- [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list
+- [x] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+- [x] Optimize web performance!

 ## Video Walkthrough